 The Compensation Committee is responsible for addressing issues associated with Section 162(m) of the U.S. Internal Revenue Code.
 Section 162(m) generally disallows a tax deduction to public companies for compensation in excess of \$1 million paid to the CEO or any of the three other most highly compensated officers other than the CFO.
 Performance-based compensation arrangements may qualify for an exemption from the deduction limit if they satisfy various requirements under Section 162(m).
 Although Align considers the impact of this rule when developing and implementing its executive compensation programs, Align believes that factors other than tax deductibility are important in the design of executive compensation programs and that it is important to preserve flexibility in designing such programs.
 Accordingly, Align has not adopted a policy that all compensation must qualify as deductible under Section 162(m).
-While the Compensation Compensation programs (such as salary) may not qualify for exemption from Section 162(m)'s deduction limitation.
+While the Compensation Committee believes that stock options granted pursuant to the Incentive Plan qualify as "performance-based," other awards permitted by the terms of the Incentive Plan and certain other amounts paid under Align's compensation programs (such as salary) may not qualify for exemption from Section 162(m)'s deduction limitation.
 For 2015, approximately \$1,075,421 of Mr. Hogan's compensation was not deductible under 162(m).
 The 2015 compensation for all of the other NEOs was fully deductible under 162(m) as the elements of compensation that are included under Section 162(m) did not exceed \$1 million for the "covered employees" described above.